Scenic Design

 Eurydice

-So far Eurydice holds the title of my favorite set so far.
+Eurydice holds the title of my favorite set so far.
 The first thing we knew we wanted for this production was the turntable.
 I took that unit plus some inspiration from Greek ruins to make the Greek theatre look of the set.
 Notable technical elements include the turntable itself, the pariactoi in the back, the folding curtain, and the practical rain effect.

 Annie Jr.